Chinese Pepper Steak (Tender Beef in Savory Sauce)

 Essential Equipment Guide

-Cutting Board: A sturdy cutting board is necessary for preparing all ingredients efficiently and safely.
-Consider using a board with a non-slip base to prevent accidents during preparation.
+Cutting Board: A sturdy cutting board provides a stable surface for slicing and dicing ingredients.
+Choose a board with a non-slip base for safety and ease of use.

 Ingredients